12

 This strange, irreversible path.

-like the air had been sliced open— something shifted.
+And then, like the air had been sliced open— something shifted.

 A strange unease unfurled inside me, slow and certain, like smoke slipping beneath a closed door.
 It climbed my spine in a shiver I couldn’t suppress.

 Goosebumps broke out across my arms, blooming fast and uninvited, even though the room was warm and filled with voices.
-But I couldn’t hear any of them anymore.
-Just the sound of my heartbeat— heavy, loud, overlapping itself like a warning.

 I didn’t know what I was responding to.
-But my body did.
-Every nerve stood alert.
-Every instinct leaned forward.
+But my body did, every nerve stood alert, every instinct leaned forward.

-I looked around— eyes scanning faces, corners, movements— trying to locate the source of that invisible pulse in the air.
+I looked around, eyes scanning faces, corners, movements, trying to locate the source of that invisible pulse in the air.

 Something was wrong.
 I couldn’t explain it, but I could feel it.
-The room looked the same— plates in hand, soft conversations, casual laughter—
+The room looked the same, plates in hand, soft conversations, casual laughter.

 But something in me refused to relax.

-My gaze shifted slightly to the right.
+And then my gaze shifted slightly to the right, and time collapsed.

 She was too close to the edge.
 Her tiny fingers barely brushing the railing as she leaned forward, curious, unaware.